tmbkoren/Orionix_front/README.md

-# Orionix (backend)
+# Orionix (frontend)
 ---
-This is the backend portion for **Orionix**, a mobile app that lets users find stargazing events and give them realistic guidance regarding whether or not they can experience the event.
+This is the frontend portion for **Orionix**, a mobile app that lets users find stargazing events and give them realistic guidance regarding whether or not they can experience the event.

 Orionix was ***developed in 24 hours*** for [FullyHacks 2025](https://fullyhacks.acmcsuf.com/) Hackathon by me and [Batu Demirtaş](https://github.com/Batu-end).